Link

 Description

-The Utility API allows to create a specific code that can be used more than once.
+The Utility API is used to call Utility extensions from other XtendM3 extensions.
+Utility extensions allow the user to create a specific method that can be used more than once.
 It is useful in case of designing methods/extensions that can be executed multiple times or from diffrent locations in a running session.
-It is not needed to create multiple pieces of code with the same methodology by using Utility API.
+It is not needed to create multiple pieces of code with the same methodology by using utilities.

 Features

-With the Utility API a specific part of the code is created separately to execute it with other extensions.
-This allows for multiple use of designed utility at various points inside the extension.
-Any piece of code can be considered as a utility if it is a method or set of methods that can be called by other extensions.
-It is important to include utility as a unique piece of code.
+With the Utilities a specific part of the code is created separately to execute with other extensions.
+This allows for multiple uses of designed utilities at various points inside the extension.
+Any piece of code can be considered as a Utility if it is a method or set of methods that can be called by other extensions.

 Utility example

 Utilities can be easily sorted into individual method sets.
-That makes them easy accessable from all extensions without having to search for specific method or createing it again.
+That makes them easy accessable from all extensions without having to search for specific method or creating it again.

 import java.time.Instant